jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 - `# Errors` describes the kinds of conditions under which this function might return an error, and what kinds of errors are returned.
 - `# Safety` should be present for any function that is `unsafe` (see [chapter 19][chap19]).

-You don't need all of these on every function, though.
+You don't need all of these on every function.
 Any examples you provide will automatically be run as tests when you `cargo test`, so you'll know your examples actually work.

 ### Commenting Contained Items